THE NATURE OF CHEMISTRY

 How?

-1. What is science and what is the scientific endeavour?
+3. What is the scientific endeavour?

 What?

-This website aims to include:
+This website includes:

 • Answers page provides suggestions for each activity.